Sql Query Does Not Equal

 Handling Different Data Types

-The != operator works seamlessly across various data types, including:
+The != operator works smoothly across various data types, including:

 • Numeric: WHERE Price != 100 (finds rows where the price is not 100).